 How Can Nursing Homes Combat the Spread of Coronavirus in Their Facilities?

 Many long-term care facilities across the states have taken measures to prevent COVID-19 from spreading through their facilities since their residents are the most vulnerable population to the virus.
 Here are some measures nursing homes should implement to keep residents safe, according to the CDC:

 - Separating residents who test positive from those who test negative

 - Assigning specific staff members to positive patients so they don’t cross-contaminate

 - Use correct PPE as much as possible

 - Clean facilities as much as possible

 Thomas Law Offices Will Fight for Your Loved One’s Rights

 The COVID-19 pandemic has proven to be a difficult time for all of us.
 If your loved one is in a nursing home during this time, it could be harder for your family because of limited communication and no ability to visit them in their facility.
 If they were diagnosed with the coronavirus, it could be even harder for your family because you can’t be with them in their time of need.

 Your loved one’s nursing home could be liable for their infection of the virus if they did not follow the proper procedures to keep their facility safe and clean.
-Our experienced nursing home abuse lawyer from Thomas Law Offices will fight for your loved one’s rights and ensure that the negligent party is held accountable for their actions that caused your loved one’s illness.
+Thomas Law Offices will fight for your loved one’s rights and ensure that the negligent party is held accountable for their actions that caused your loved one’s illness.
 Reach out to us today so that we can discuss your legal options to get justice for your family.